 Meron: No. From Day 1, we wanted to harken back to way musicals were done live on TV in the '50s and wanted to update it with a contemporary technique.
 We still would like to honor the tradition where this genre was given birth and that's in the '50s.
-We know that it's taken a while for the audience to get used to it, but in the three years we've been doing it, there's always a cry for live audience but that's not that's special.
+We know that it's taken a while for the audience to get used to it, but in the three years we've been doing it there's always been a cry for a live audience, but that's not special.
 What's special is do these on a soundstage and live in the moment without that audience and to allow cameras to come in and get up close and personal and have the audience at home be the live audience.
 The audience at home is the live audience.

-Zadan: We grew up watching PBS and whenever they would do a musical, they did in them in a theater and shot them in a performance.
+Zadan: We grew up watching PBS and whenever they would do a musical, they did them in a theater and shot them in a performance.
 It felt like a museum piece and they were shooting them so they could keep them on file.
 We didn't want to do anything that resembled PBS.
 We've done all these movie musicals — Chicago and Hairspray — and they don't have a live audience.
 If you came to the set, there is no possibility of a live audience.